petzkahe/progan_geodesics/README.md

 ## ENVIRONMENT SETUP:

-  We have set up a local python environment using conda, which simplifies installation of combatible packages, e.g.,  `cudatoolkit` and `tensoflow-gpu`.
+  We have set up a local python environment using conda on the, which simplifies installation of combatible packages, e.g.,  `cudatoolkit` and `tensoflow-gpu`.
 Before using the code, you can setup this environment by following these steps:

   1) Clone this repository to your machine.
   2) Install conda using `apt-get` or similar.
 We use version 4.9.2 here.